 Those involved with the construction of the Government Offices (1955) Masanori Kaneko, then the Governor of Kagawa Prefecture, stands in the center in a white suit.
 To the right are Kenzo Tange, and Yoshikatsu Tsuboi (who worked on structural design).
-Governor Kaneko asked Tange to create a design that was "fitting for government offices in the age of democracy", and "fitting for the main building of tourism in Kagawa".
+Governor Kaneko asked Tange to create a design that was "fitting for government offices in the

-Photo: Kouii KAMIYA

-Building the steel frame (1956)

-The use of reinforcing steel was still extremely rare at the time, and it served to increase the strength of the concrete.
-The most advanced technology at the time was being put to use, and included gas pressure welding, another unusual technique, for the fittings of the steel bars.
+Building the steel frame (1956) The use of reinforcing steel was still extremely rare at the time, and it served to increase the strength of the concrete.
+The most $% \left( x\right) =\left( x\right) +\left( x\right) +\left$ advanced technology at the time was being put to use, and included gas pressure welding, another unusual technique, for the fittings of the steel bars.